1

 Response:

-Worst case: We learn, with absolute certainty, 100,000 things that don’t work.
+Worst case: We learn, with high certainty, 100,000 things that don’t work.
 This data is more valuable than anything the NIH has produced in decades.
 Edison found 10,000 ways not to make a lightbulb.
-We’ll find 100,000 ways not to cure cancer.
+We might find 100,000 ways not to cure cancer.
 That’s called science.

 Still better than:

-• Current system: 100 trials over 17 years, learn nothing, everyone retires wealthy
+• Current system: 100 trials over 17 years, learn nothing, many retire wealthy

 • NIH: Fund safe research confirming water is wet